leemgs/music-genre-class-f1-score/README.md

 * Download a dataset for a training:
   * Get the dataset from [https://canvas.skku.edu](https://canvas.skku.edu) - **SFC5015_41** - Week06 (exec-06-music-class.zip)
     * You can also get the GTZAN dataset (*.wav) at http://opihi.cs.uvic.ca/sound/genres.tar.gz
-  * Extract into suitable directory: WORK_DIR (e.g., /work2/final/music-genre-class-f1-score/genres.backup/)
+  * Extract into a suitable directory: WORK_DIR (e.g., /work2/final/music-genre-class-f1-score/genres.backup/)

 * Execute the "**run.sh**" file to do a feature task with FFT & MFCC:
   * Run the "extract-features-FFT.py" file on each dataset sub-directory of WORK_DIR.
   * Run the "extract-features-MFCC.py" file on each dataset sub-directory of WORK_DIR.

 * Train and Classify with the "**"train-classify.ipynb"**" file
-  * Run train-classify.ipynb with the Jupytr-notebook software.
+  * Run train-classify.ipynb with an interactive Jupyter-notebook software.
   * Then, calculate a precision, recall, and F1-score for performance evaluation.